himinseop/fig-standards/accepted/ko/PSR-1-basic-coding-standard.md

 coding elements that are required to ensure a high level of technical interoperability between shared PHP code.

-이 문서안에 주요 단어들인 "MUST"와 "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", "OPTIONAL"은 [RFC 2119][]에 설명된 것으로 해석합니다.
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119][].

 [RFC 2119]: http://www.ietf.org/rfc/rfc2119.txt
 [PSR-0]: https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-0.md